biocorecrg/nextflow-course-2025-spring/docs/about.rst

 Dates, time, location
 =========================

-* Dates: From 6th of February to 9th of February 2024.
+* Dates: From 22nd to 25th of April 2025.

-* Location: ALBA.
+* Location: CRG training room

 Program
 ------------------------